conveyal/analysis-ui/docs/analysis/index.md

 ## Isochrone map

-After the server returns results the map will show a blue :term:`isochrone` for your sprimary scenario.
+After the server returns results the map will show a blue :term:`isochrone` for your primary scenario.
 This represents the area reachable from the origin marker within a given travel time cutoff, to a given degree of certainty.
 If a comparison scenario is selected, its isochrone will be shown in red.
 The overlap of the main and comparison isochrones should be visible as a combination of the two colors.

 <figure>
   <img src="../img/overlapping-isochrones.png" />